 Greg Collins

-“Google is taking on the role and integrating it with Android messaging,” says Greg Collins, founder of market intelligence firm Exact Ventures.
-"It's still the early days."
+"Google is taking on the role and integrating it with Android messaging," says Greg Collins, founder of market intelligence firm Exact Ventures.
+"It's still early days."

 Gregory Hoy,